 Vermont Veterans Outreach: Vermont Veterans Outreach is attending a variety of outreach events throughout the summer that are specifically tailored to the veterans community.
-On Saturday June 24, for example, Vermont Veterans Outreach attended an outreach event hosted by the Department of
+On Saturday June 24, for example, Vermont Veterans Outreach attended an outreach event hosted by the Department of Veterans Affairs.
+Vermont Veterans Outreach is distributing the survey and assisting with completion at these events.

-- Veterans Affairs.
-Vermont Veterans Outreach is distributing the survey and assisting with completion at these events. - ▶ Housing and Urban Development: The Department of Housing and Urban Development is hosting Affordable Connectivity Program enrollment events throughout the state.
+Housing and Urban Development: The Department of Housing and Urban Development is hosting ACP enrollment events throughout the state.
 As described above, members of the project team attended the first of three outreach events, hosted in Barre, and used it as an opportunity to collect survey feedback.
-Survey distribution will continue at future events. - ▶ Northeast Kingdom Community Action: Northeast Kingdom Community Action recently received an Affordable Connectivity Program Outreach Grant from the Federal Communications Commission.
-The project team coordinated with Northeast Kingdom Community Action staff to ensure that they would distribute the Internet for All survey during their outreach efforts (when appropriate) and to coordinate stakeholder outreach events. - ▶ Vermont's Ten-Year Telecommunications Plan: The Public Service Department is beginning an update to its Ten-Year Telecom Plan.
-The VCBB and the Public Service Department coordinated on the timing of outreach and identified opportunities to share data and information. - Affordable Connectivity Program Outreach Coordination: Given the similar work being performed by multiple groups (in addition to a planned focus on increasing Affordable Connectivity Program uptake in Vermont's forthcoming Digital Equity Plan), the VCBB convened a meeting of all groups working on Affordable Connectivity Program outreach in the State.
-This allowed the groups to synchronize strategies, identify gaps in outreach to and support for Affordable Connectivity Program-eligible households, and coordinate future efforts.
+Survey distribution will continue at future events.

+Northeast Kingdom Community Action (NEKCA): NEKCA recently received an ACP Outreach Grant from the FCC.
+The project team coordinated with NEKCA staff to ensure that they would distribute the Internet for All survey during their outreach efforts (when appropriate) and to coordinate stakeholder outreach events.

+Vermont's Ten-Year Telecommunications Plan: The PSD is beginning an update to its Ten-Year Telecom Plan.
+The VCBB and the PSD coordinated on the timing of outreach and identified opportunities to share data and information.

+Affordable Connectivity Program (ACP) Outreach Coordination: Given the similar work being performed by three of these groups (in addition to a planned focus on increasing ACP uptake in Vermont's forthcoming Digital Equity Plan), the VCBB convened a meeting of all groups working on ACP outreach in the State.
+This allowed the groups to synchronize strategies, identify gaps in outreach to and support for ACP-eligible households, and coordinate future efforts.

-ISP Planning: To understand how to most effectively make use of available funds, the VCBB has sought to understand what grant funding as well as private build plans ISPs and CUDs already have and for which geographic locations.
+Internet Service Provider (ISP) Planning: To understand how to most effectively make use of available funds, the VCBB has sought to understand what grant funding as well as private build plans ISPs and CUDs already have and for which geographic locations.
 Vermont continues to coordinate extensively with these organizations to develop that understanding, which will inform the BEAD deduplication of funding process.